 FEP is an active physical way of learning that brings students into direct contact with the subject they are investigating.
 Direct contact is key, because it calls upon the entire identity of the student, not just their brain, to apprehend the subject.
 The content the student absorbs is sensual and emotional (i,e. existential), as well as categorizable and measurable (i.e, empirical, scientific, historical).

-When FEP students learn how they are constructed by the environment, they are moved to care for the environment—because they have learned they are the environment.
+When FEP students learn how they are constructed by the environment, they are moved to care for the environment—because they have learned .
 FEP creates and shapes “character” in that very archaic way that education of any substantial kind does.
 What makes it especially valuable at the beginning of the Anthropocene Era is that it creates biocitizens who are, actually, prepared to evolve to suit rapidly changing environmental conditions.